guptaautkarsh/FlaskBlog/README.md

    cd blog/static
    mkdir profile_pic
    ```
-7. **Start it**
+7. **Start the development server with**
    ```bash
    python3 run.py
    ```
-You should be able to interact with our app on localhost:5173
+You should be able to interact with our app on localhost:5000